tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step2_info_object.md

 {% include workflow_map.html step="2" map="content/openapi_tutorial_map.html"  %}

-## info object

-The [info object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#infoObject) contains basic information about your API, including the title, a description, version, license, terms of service, and contact information.
+The [info object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#infoObject) contains basic information about your API, including the title, a description, version, link to the license, link to the terms of service, and contact information.
+Many of the properties are optional.

 {% if site.format == "web" %}
 * TOC